1847123212/vl670/README.md

 rails nor common-mode chokes for the signals.
 Electromagnetic compatibility and noise performance is limited.

-7. A 10 ppm, Cl=20pF quartz crystal is used because it's what I have from a previous project.
-Measurement on a spectrum analyzer (with crystal oven frequency standard) shows the actual frequency error is 45 ppm, and pullability is around -6.5 ppm/pF (tested by substitution, 18 pF loading capacitors).
-Thus, the load capacitance should be 6 pF above Cl.
-However, 27 pF capacitors are probably not a good idea, thus, a crystal with lower loading capacitance should be used instead.
-This finding is consistent with VL671 datasheet specification (Cl=12pF, C10=C11=18pF).

 For a development board, problem (4), (5) and (6) probably doesn't matter, but fixing them is still a good practice.